Jungledisk/jungledocs/src/003_WhatIsJD.rst

 Backup Solutions
 ================
 Jungle Disk has two central backup solutions, Simple Backup and the Backup Vault.
+These two solutions should be used together for maximum security and accessibility.

 Simple Backup
 -------------
-This is an DEF incremental backup that stores web-accessible full files.
-There is a hard file size limitation of 5 GB per file.
+This is an incremental backup that stores files which are accessible in full online.
+There is a hard size limitation of 5 GB per file.
+The Simple Backup is a convenient way to share files amongst teams.

 Backup Vault
 -------------
 This is an incremental backup with *data de-duplication.
 There is no file size limitation when backing up to the Backup Vault.
-Files are compressed to save space and money.
-Due to the way these files are packaged, compressed, and stored, data backed up to the Backup Vault is only available through the software’s Restore Files operation.
+However, files are compressed to save space and reduce user costs, so they are only available through the software's Restore Files operation.
+The Backup Vault best protects against data loss because it can store a large amount of information quickly and for a low cost.

-For more details, see the Backup Solutions section.
+For more details and options, see our :ref:`Backup Solutions <Backup Solutions>`.